-To get started, go to Downloads and under Logos, choose Promotional Logo Template.
+To get started, go to Downloads.
+Under Logos, choose Promotional Logo Template.

 - Think outside the official orange and blue color palette.
 Use color for expressiveness in the icon.

-- Use best practices and professional design service providers whenever possible, whether internal or external.
+- Use best practices and professional design service providers, whether internal or external, whenever possible.

-- Consider simpler color schemes that aid in reproduction and may be less expensive to produce.
-Consider how your icon may reproduce in one color.
+- Consider simpler color schemes that aid reproduction and may be less expensive to reproduce.
+Consider how your icon will look reproduced in one color.

 - Place words or phrases in your icon.
 The title and descriptor will handle that.